alussana/spectorial/README.md

 bash spectorial.sh
 ```

-The information is readily retrieved and displayed with a minimal amount of input.
+The information you are looking for is readily retrieved and displayed with a minimal amount of input.
 Here a couple of examples:

-### Initialization and browsing categories
+## Initialization and browsing categories

 ```
  Candlekeep Monk: